achaora/mongodb/README.md

 5. From the shell of the Standalone Mongod VM connect to the standalone database and create the appropriate user accounts by issuing the command:

 		$ mongo
-   and running the commands in the provided set up file 'database_accounts.txt'
+   and running the commands in the provided set up file [database_accounts.txt](./setup/database_accounts.txt)

 6. Test connection to Standalone Mongod from MongoDB router VM by running the command below and verifying if connection is established: